CozyPlantlady/the-garden-gate/README.md

 - 4/7: After adding some styling the option buttons wont disappear fully.
 Reason: Padding.
 Might have to ditch it all together.
 - Some story pages are too long and text overflows.
 To fix this some longer pages go to two pages.
 I add these to last of the list.
 - Depending of the button color and its's background color it may or may not be visible when having a empty a string of text.
 I want them to be invisible.
+- As fun as it is to have a lot of text in the buttons, it's not functional.
+Let buttons have one size, and shorten the long texts.
+Update: This really makes it obvious that there is an empty box.
+To solve this I have removed background color of the button, but to give a visual que for the user the text gets bigger when user hovers mouse over it.
 -
 - Other known issues: buttons are functional even when hidden, so they can be clicked by accident or by on purpose.